basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 ## 2. Constraints and Trade-offs

-I approached the project with a few hard requirements:
+This started with a few constraints and grew organically; today these are my guiding principles:

 - **Single trust boundary:** Only the model provider (OpenAI) sees code context; audio and automation stay local, and I avoid any additional third‑party relays.
 - **Resilient sessions:** Connections should survive sleep and spotty networks.